Into Film Clubs

-'Dream Big' and 'STEM subjects are for everyone', were key messages at our special preview screening of inspirational new, true-life drama Hidden Figures.
-The Oscar-nominated film tells the untold story of three African-American women working for NASA at the time of the Space Race when discrimination and segregation were rife.
-Determined to succeed, the visionary trio crossed all lines of gender and race to make an invaluable contribution to the launch of astronaut John Glen into orbit, a key moment in American history.
+'Dream Big' and 'STEM subjects are for everyone' were the key messages at our special preview screenings of inspirational new, true-life drama Hidden Figures.
+The Oscar®-nominated film tells the untold story of the African-American women working for NASA at the time of the Space Race during the 1960s, when discrimination and segregation were still rife.
+Determined to succeed, these women crossed all lines of gender and race to make invaluable contributions to helping launch US astronaut John Glen into orbit, a key moment in American history.

 Here's what some of the teachers and students who attended the event said afterwards: